aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/textframe/highlight_text/_index.md

 | highlight_color | **aspose.pydrawing.Color** | The color to highlight the text. |
 | options | [`ITextHighlightingOptions`](/slides/python-net/aspose.slides/itexthighlightingoptions) | Highlighting options. |

+### Examples

+The following sample code shows how to Highlight Text in a TextFrame.

 ## highlight_text {#str-asposepydrawingcolor-itextsearchoptions-ifindresultcallback}
 Highlights all matches of the sample text with the specified color.